projectacrn/acrn-hypervisor/doc/tutorials/trustyACRN.rst

 to understand that.

-This secure storage can provide data confidentiality, integrity, and anti-replay protection.Confidentiality is guaranteed by data encryption with a root key derived from the platform chipset's unique key/secret.
+This secure storage can provide data confidentiality, integrity, and anti-replay protection.
+Confidentiality is guaranteed by data encryption with a root key derived from the platform chipset's unique key/secret.

 RPMB partition is a fixed size partition (128KB ~ 16MB) in eMMC (or UFS)